LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

 * Numerical Algorithms Implementation
   * Vectors and Matrices Operation
   * Gaussian Elimination with Floating Point Arithmetic
-  * Echelon Form and Row Reduced Form
+  * Echelon Form and Row Reduced Echelon Form with applications
+    * Comparing of the spanning sets of all the four fundamental subspaces
+    * Image compression
   * Text Mining Application using Vector-Space-model
 * Project Exam